-- 3) Primarily promotes staff interaction - 4) Encourages the upgrading of your employee's skills and knowledge relevant to your business - 5) Is given in recognition of the contribution of your employee towards your business - 6) Promotes corporate identity - 3.10 Further explanation of these indicators is provided in paragraphs 6.5 to 6.16.
-Paragraphs 7.2 to 7.25 explain the Comptroller's position on some common fringe benefits, in particular, why the fringe benefit can or cannot be considered as incurred for the purpose of business. - 3.11 GST incurred on goods and services is also not claimable where the goods and services acquired are given only to specific persons (i.e. the fringe benefits are not given to other employees).
+- 3.9 To satisfy the condition of "for the purpose of business", the provision of fringe benefits must have a close nexus to your business activities ("Close Nexus Test").
+The fact that the business may benefit from the provision of the fringe benefits such as improved staff morale or motivation is not enough to give rise to a close nexus between the fringe benefits and the business. - 3.10 IRAS will generally regard this Close Nexus Test as satisfied if the provision of the fringe benefit meets any of the following 6 indicators: - 1) Is necessary for the proper operation of your business - 2) Directly maintains or promotes the efficiency of your business operations - 3) Primarily promotes staff interaction - 4) Encourages the upgrading of your employee's skills and knowledge relevant to your business - 5) Is given in recognition of the contribution of your employee towards your business - 6) Promotes corporate identity - 3.11 Further explanation of these indicators is provided in paragraphs 6.5 to 6.16.
+Paragraphs 7.2 to 7.25 explain the Comptroller's position on some common fringe benefits, in particular, why the fringe benefit can or cannot be considered as incurred for the purpose of business. - 3.12 GST incurred on goods and services is also not claimable where the goods and services acquired are given only to specific persons (i.e. the fringe benefits are not given to other employees).
 The Comptroller will generally regard such fringe benefits as incurred for the personal consumption of the specific employee and hence, they will not satisfy the condition of "for the purpose of business".
-Specific persons are: - (i) the sole-proprietor of a GST-registered sole-proprietorship; - (ii) the partners of a GST-registered partnership; - (iii) the directors of a GST-registered company; and - (iv) persons connected to the GST-registered sole proprietor, partnership or company, as the case may be. - 3.12 However, the Comptroller recognises that some businesses only allow specific persons to attend courses.
+Specific persons are: - (i) the sole-proprietor of a GST-registered sole-proprietorship; - (ii) the partners of a GST-registered partnership; - (iii) the directors of a GST-registered company; and - (iv) persons connected to the GST-registered sole proprietor, partnership or company, as the case may be. - 3.13 However, the Comptroller recognises that some businesses only allow specific persons to attend courses.
 Hence, the Comptroller will allow the input tax incurred on such courses provided that the courses are relevant to the business.
-An example would be tax courses attended by the partners of a tax consultancy firm. - 3.13 For other fringe benefits, the input tax incurred is claimable only if similar fringe benefits are also provided to staff.
-For example, input tax incurred on refreshments at board of directors' meeting is claimable if refreshments are also provided at staff meetings. - Used for the "making of taxable supplies" - 3.14 If your business makes partly exempt and partly taxable supplies, such expenses are generally considered as residual in nature and you would have to apportion the input tax incurred.
+An example would be tax courses attended by the partners of a tax consultancy firm.

+3.14 For other fringe benefits, the input tax incurred is claimable only if similar fringe benefits are also provided to staff.
+For example, input tax incurred on refreshments at board of directors' meeting is claimable if refreshments are also provided at staff meetings.

+Used for the "making of taxable supplies"

+3.15 If your business makes partly exempt and partly taxable supplies, such expenses are generally considered as residual in nature and you would have to apportion the input tax incurred.
 For more information, please refer to the e-Tax guide "GST: Partial Exemption and Input Tax Recovery".